helpermethod/node-super-dev/README.md

 # vagrant-node-dev

-A Vagrantfile for setting up a Node development environments.
+A Vagrantfile for setting up Node development environments.

 # Options